Fanis987/GameDevEssentials-QuestSystem/README.md

 Note: Not compatible with Unity

 ## **How to use**
 There are presently 2 alternatives available:
+- Download latest nupkg file from 'Releases' section and use with a local NuGet repo.
+(Recommended)
 - Copy the contents of the QuestSystem folder to your project
-- Download nupkg file from 'Releases' section and use with a local nuget repo.

 ## **Main Structure of the System**
 **Key entities: Objective, StagePath, QuestStage, Quest**